oVirt/ovirt-site/source/feature/instance-types.html.md

 Typically the image is stateless, when the virtual machine is stopped all changes are lost.
 A user can add volumes to the virtual machines, which are persistent disks typically used as a data disk.

+**Template**
+The old template used in the oVirt until now.
+Up to discussion: do we want to keep them or do we want to completely throw them away from the user interface?

 #### Design

 The following table enumerates all the fields involved and also how they are related to the entities.